Dr Joy Goodman-Deane (nee Goodman)

 - B.A.(Hons), Mathematics and Computation, Oxford University, 1996

 - PhD, Computing Science, Glasgow University, 2002

-Joy Goodman-Deane is a Research Associate in the Inclusive Design group.
+Joy Goodman-Deane has been a Research Associate in the Inclusive Design group since 2004.
 Her research looks at how to enable companies to design more inclusive products, i.e. products that are suitable for a wider range of people, including those who are older or have disabilities.
-As part of the i~design 2 and 3 projects, she has been involved in producing a range of tools to support inclusive design.
+Her interests focus on developing tools and methods to help support designers in conducting inclusive design.
 These include the Impairment Simulators and Exclusion Calculator, which can be found on the Inclusive Design Toolkit.
 She has also helped to design and analyse a pilot survey for gathering capability data on the UK population that is well suited for use in design.

 - GOODMAN-DEANE J., LANGDON, P. and CLARKSON, J. (2010).
 Key Influences on the User-Centred Design Process.
 Journal of Engineering Design 21(2-3), pp. 345-373, April-June 2010.